 Minor in Religious Studies and Church Music for Music Majors

 The Department of Music and Department of Religious Studies offer a linked program of study for students who want to serve the church through music and theology.

-The curriculum provides a breadth of study in music and religious studies, as well as a foundation in one of the areas of the College’s applied music program that assures a sustainable level of musical expertise.
+The curriculum provides a breadth of study in music and religious studies, as well as a foundation in one of the areas of the University’s applied music program that assures a sustainable level of musical expertise.
 Individuals interested in pursuing this minor should make their intentions known in writing to the chairs of the music and religious studies departments.

 The minor in religious studies and church music for music majors is awarded to students who have met the following requirements: